Flamenco/stackeditpro/Grav Connector.md

+Import and export *Grav* websites to and from any workspace folder.

 # Grav Website Structure
 Grav websites have a directory for each web page.
 The directories name is the page name, and it contains a markdown file for the page content.
 Thas file uses a name that determines the content template used for rendering the page.
 The page content may also contain a *Frontmatter Header*.
 Pages can contain nested pages.